imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Pursuing this possibility is an optional expansion to the scope of the research, which will be considered at Stage II.

 We could modify this idea to run a genetic algorithm (or any other adaptive method with an objective function) maximizing our desired properties, i.e.:
-  - maximize variance (information) captured in the measurement of a particular OPCODE, in particular circumstances (particular `program`, particular location)
+- Maximize variance (information) captured in the measurement of a particular OPCODE, in particular circumstances (particular `program`, particular location).
-  - minimize variance (noise) coming from different environments
+- Minimize variance (noise) coming from different environments.
-  - maximize uniformity
+- Maximize uniformity.

 This could also be useful to discover the impact of circumstances, where a particular OPCODE can exhibit much different computational burden, depending on where it is located in the program.